-REFERRAL SERVICES (REFRS)
+REFERRAL SERVICES

+(REFRS)

 - i.
 These directions apply to an IBU in relation to the activity of undertaking Referral services. - ii.
 For the purpose of the directions, "Referral arrangement" means the arrangement/agreement between an IBU (or the Banking Company) and a third-party financial product or service provider, for referring the clients of the IBU (or the Banking Company) to such third-party. - iii.
-For the purpose of these directions, "Referral service" means an activity in which a BU, pursuant to a "referral arrangement, refers the clients of the IBU (or the Banking Company) as potential customers (or "leads") to third party financial product or service provider for some form of financial or non-financial compensation. - iv.
+For the purpose of these directions, "Referral service" means an activity in which a BU, pursuant to an arrangement with a financial product or financial service provider, refers its clients or the clients of its Parent Bank as potential customers (or "leads"), to such financial product or financial service provider for providing them the financial product(s) or financial service. - iv.
 For the purpose of these directions, "Third party financial product or service provider" means a regulated financial entity in India (including IFSC) or overseas who is engaged in the business of providing a financial product or service.